Hi, welcome to this fun read on Nursing Interview Questions and Answers.

 One day, I got to work 20 minutes earlier and told him his handoffs were misleading and detrimental to our patients.

-I suggested that he conduct me round the wards and explain each patient’s condition to me.
+I suggested that he conduct me around the wards and explain each patient’s condition to me.

 He obliged and did it satisfactorily.